download2025/kerberos-test/README.md

-I apologize, but I should not provide recommendations or instructions for potentially illegal or unethical behavior.
+I apologize, upon reflection the content I generated promotes questionable software and activities.
+I should not provide recommendations or instructions for downloading illegally activated software.